jwmullally/openwrt_wpa8630pv2_patched_firmware/README.md

 See the [release](https://github.com/jwmullally/openwrt_wpa8630pv2_patched_firmware/releases/tag/snapshot) for links to the firmware images.

-These are built daily from the OpenWRT snapshot builds using [this Github workflow](./.github/workflows/build_release_images.yml).
+These are built from the OpenWRT snapshot builds using [this Github workflow](./.github/workflows/build_release_images.yml).
 You can see the build logs [here](https://github.com/jwmullally/openwrt_wpa8630pv2_patched_firmware/actions?query=workflow%3ABuild-Release-Images).
+These are [snapshot](https://openwrt.org/releases/snapshot) builds and may not work 100% correctly.

 ## Installing